opencor/opencor-user-documentation/src/plugins/organisation/pmrWorkspacesWindow.rst

    :class: icon
    :scale: 50%

-Similarly, different icons are used to distinguish the state of staged/unstaged files:
+Similarly, different icons are used to distinguish the different states of a file:

 .. table::
    :class: icons